Winter is coming.

 Is there anything better than soaking in a hot bath when it’s freezing cold outside?

 Probably not.
-So, it sucks that it’s bad for our skin.
+So, it sucks that it’s bad for your skin.
 It’s the reason why my body is dry like sandpaper all the time.

 I’m trying to get better and take short, lukewarm showers.
 I hope you’ll do too.
-Our skin will thank us.
+Your skin will thank you.

 Oh, and don’t forget to apply moisturizer afterwards!

-Indoor heating systems that blast out hot air to keep us warm inside lower the moisture levels in the air.
+Indoor heating systems that blast out hot air to keep you warm inside lower the moisture levels in the air.
 That inevitably leads to dry skin.

 So, let’s pump that moisture back in with a humidifier.
-It’ll help keep our skin soft and supple all winter long.
+It’ll help keep your skin soft and supple all winter long.

 Related: How To Care For Dry Skin

-It’s so hard to take good care of something we can’t see, is it?
+It’s so hard to take good care of something you can’t see, is it?

-In winter, our bodies are covered under layers of clothing.
-Easy to forget we still need to exfoliate them, moisturize them… you know, the works.
+In winter, your body is covered under layers of clothing.
+Easy to forget you still need to exfoliate them, moisturize them… you know, the works.

 So, this winter let’s all try to fix that and exfoliate our bodies more often.
 Then, let’s pile on a rich body butter.